smvoss/stm32f1-rust-example/README.md

 ### Toolchain Setup

-An before we can do anything else, we need to make sure we have a target for our chip as part of our toolchain to support cross-compiling.
+Before we can get started we need to make sure we have a target-toolchain for our chip as part of our buildstystem (`cargo`) to support cross-compiling.
 To identify the toolchain I first checked which ARM family the `STM32F107` is part of, which is `Cortex-M3`.
-I then deferred to the [Cortex M Quickstart](https://docs.rust-embedded.org/cortex-m-quickstart/cortex_m_quickstart/#usage) documention for quick lookup table which showed that I wanted the `thumbv7m-none-eabi` target.
-There are certanly more ways to establish this, but it was already written down here so I stopped looking.
+I then deferred to the [Cortex M Quickstart](https://docs.rust-embedded.org/cortex-m-quickstart/cortex_m_quickstart/#usage) documentation which had a lookup table which showed that I wanted the `thumbv7m-none-eabi` target.
+There are certainly more ways to establish this, but it was already written down there so I stopped looking.

 ```
 $ rustup target add thumbv7m-none-eabi